ndp/cajoler/README.md

 import { cajoler } from 'cajoler'

 cajoler(
+  {
-  'https',
+    key: 'https',
-  '<h2>Switch to a secure connection?</h2><p>Sites without the "s" in "https:" are susceptible to "wire-tapping" attacks.
+    nudgePrompt: '<h2>Switch to a secure connection?</h2><p>Sites without the "s" in "https:" are susceptible to "wire-tapping" attacks.
 Curious or mallicious observers can easily see what you are doing.
-Although Amp-what has no personal information, it does support Https. </p>', {
+Although Amp-what has no personal information, it does support Https. </p>',
     showFilter: previousButton =>
                   window.location.protocol === 'http:' && previousButton !== 'no',
     yes:        {